MichaelRendall/anderson-news/README.md

 # Test Project for Storm Ideas

-To run this project please download and run
+To run this project please download the code and then run

 `npm install`